 |Premiums||Limited by seven-pay test||Not limited except by contract|

 |Loans||Tax-free for life of policy||Taxable as income|

 |Withdrawals||Tax-free up to basis (FIFO)||Taxable until all interest/gains are withdrawn|

 |Death benefit amount||Usually kept small in PPLI to maximize growth of cash value||Used to maximize death benefit|

 But when you buy a PPLI, you can customize your investment subaccounts.
-You can include nearly any investment imaginable—from index funds to hedge funds.
-Your registered investment adviser or wealth manager can help design the investments in your menu of subaccounts.
+You can include nearly any investment imaginable — from index funds to hedge funds.
+Your registered investment advisor or wealth manager can help design the investments in your menu of subaccounts.

 High-income individuals are very tax-sensitive.
-The ordinary income tax rate on incomes above $500,000 in 2018 ($600,000 for married couples filing jointly) is 37%, plus additional Affordable Care Act taxes on high income individuals.
-When you add in state and local income taxes in some jurisdictions, the income tax bite for high-income families can add up to nearly 50%.
+The ordinary income tax rate on incomes above $518,401 in 2018 was 37%, plus additional Affordable Care Act taxes on high-income individuals.
+When you add in state and local income taxes in some jurisdictions, the income tax bite for high-income families could add up to nearly 50%.

 |Death benefit||N/A||Tax-free death benefit|

 |Income||Taxable at 37%-50%||Tax-free for life of policy|

 |Short-term capital gains||Taxable at 37%-50%||Tax-free for life of policy|